 5. Chatelherault Country Park

 With 500 acres of countryside and more than 10 miles of walks, this park in Hamilton, South Lanarkshire has something for everyone.
-The fairly challenging three-hour Green Bridge Trail goes round five miles of woodlands as you follow the Avon Gorge to the bridge and then return past the ancient Cadzow oak trees and Cadzow Castle.
+The fairly challenging three-hour Green Bridge Trail goes around five miles of woodlands as you follow the Avon Gorge to the bridge and then return past the ancient Cadzow oak trees and Cadzow Castle.
 There are also shorter walks, a great adventure park and a lovely café.
 There are routes along the Avon and you’ll pass the gigantic and impressive Duke’s Bridge poking through the oaks, which makes for a pretty special sight.

 Distance from central Glasgow: 43 minutes by car